Filmmaking Resources: The ULTIMATE List

 - Eternal Sunshine of The Spotless Mind (2004) – Charlie Kaufman

-The definitive books every aspiring filmmaker must read range from focusing on areas of directing, editing, specialising in cinematography, and biographies into the mind of legends such as Alfred Hitchcock and Akira Kurosawa.
+The definitive books every aspiring filmmaker must read range from ones focusing on directing, editing and cinematography to biographies delving into the mind of filmmaking legends such as Alfred Hitchcock and Akira Kurosawa.

 - On Directing Film – David Mamet